The Language Use Inventory is published and distributed by:

 National organizations and professional associations as well as non-profit and research/academic based sites often provide very detailed and helpful information for public audiences.

 Here you will find information on such topics as “What is language?
 What is Speech?”, “Late Blooming or Language Problem: Information for Parents” and charts of developmental milestones from birth to 5 and tips for parents

 This site provides further information about speech and language disorders in childhood as well as other medical and developmental conditions such as attention deficit/hyperactivity disorder and autism.

 Talking Point is a website all about children’s speech.
 Language, and communication.
 It is designed for parents and people who work with young children.
 It provides information on typical communicative development, identifying communication difficulties, and advice and resources related to what you can do as a parent if your child is struggling to communicate.
 It is run by I CAN, the UK’s largest charity supporting children with speech, language and communication difficulties.

-RALLI is a new YouTube channel that aims to provide videos that explain what a language impairment is, the impact it can have and how to get help.
+RADLD (formerly RALLI) is a YouTube channel that aims to provide videos that explain what a language impairment is, the impact it can have and how to get help.
 It was launched in May 2012 by a team of academic researchers including Dr. Maggie Snowling, Dr. Gina Conti-Ramsden, Dr. Courtney Norbury, led by Oxford University Developmental Neuropsychologist Dr. Dorothy Bishop.
 It is aimed at children, parents, families and education professionals.
-RALLI is funded by support from Afasic England, the Waterloo Foundation (Wales) and the Economic and Social Research Council (United Kingdom).
+RADLD is funded by support from Afasic England, the Welcome Trust, the Economic and Social Research Council (United Kingdom), and the Waterloo Foundation (Wales).
 New videos are added periodically, also in different languages.

 Information related to children’s communication development, developmental milestones, early identification, where to seek help.
 Compiled for parents by Speech-Language and Audiology Canada.